Paying for College

 Students who are enrolled at North Central Michigan College as guest students are not eligible for federal financial aid or North Central Michigan College Foundation scholarships.
 A guest student is defined as someone with a home institution other than North Central where the student is pursuing his/her education credentials.

-Students may be eligible for federal assistance for attending a study-abroad program that is approved for credit by North Cental Michigan College.
+Students may be eligible for Federal financial aid for attending a study abroad program that is approved for credit by North Cental Michigan College.
 The College does not currently offer any study abroad programs.
-Contact the Financial Aid Office.
+Contact the Financial Aid Office for further information.

-Complete Withdrawals and Return of Title IV Funds
+Return of Title IV Funds Policy and Complete Withdrawal

 Financial Aid Office Code of Conduct

-Financial aid office employees follow North Central's Ethical Standard for Faculty, Staff, Administration and the Board of Trustees (Policy 115).
+Financial aid office employees follow North Central's Ethical Standard for Faculty, Staff, Administration and the Board of Trustees.
 In addition, as a member of the National Student Association for Student Financial Aid Administration - NASFAA - financial aid employees follow the NASFAA Statement of Ethical Principles and Code of Conduct for Financial Aid Professionals.

 Financial Aid - Satisfactory Academic Progress Policy

 In addition to meeting individual financial aid program requirements, students must make satisfactory academic progress toward completing a degree or certificate program to receive aid.
 The North Central Michigan College Academic Progress Policy applies to all students who receive financial aid from any financial aid program administered by the College, unless exempt by the program.
-Federal regulations require that colleges review all enrollment periods whether or not aid was received.
+Federal regulations require that colleges review all enrollment periods and credit hours taken whether or not Title IV financial aid was received.

 Satisfactory Academic Progress is monitored at the completion of each period of enrollment.
 This includes fall semester, winter semester and summer term.

 A student must meet all three of the following requirements:

 Students who have exceeded the maximum attempted hours (150% Rule) to complete their degree, have changed their program of study, or wish to pursue a second degree program must submit an appeal.
-Note: North Central Michigan College students may only earn one of the following degrees: Associate of Art (AA), Associate of Science (AS), or Associate of General Studies (AGS).
+Note: North Central Michigan College students may only earn one of the following degrees: Associate of Arts (AA), Associate of Science (AS), or Associate of General Studies (AGS).

-Financial aid recipients who are not meeting the academic progress policy eligibilty requirement will be notified of ther status.
+Financial aid recipients who are not meeting the academic progress policy eligibility requirement will be notified of their status by letter or email.